Maine Garden Ideas

 How much sun does the area get?

 Vegetable gardens need at least six to eight hours of direct sunlight a day.
-This mean the sun must shine directly on the garden plot for a total of six or more hours everyday.
+This means the sun must shine directly on the garden plot for a total of six or more hours everyday.
 Some shade is okay, as long as the number of hours of direct sunlight adds up to at least six hours.
 Observe the area for a day or two, and jot down times when it is in direct sun before choosing a garden spot.

 How well does the soil drain?